Liu Tang: Life in Liangshan

-When the Liangshan outlaws attack Dongchang Prefecture (東昌府; in present-day Liaocheng, Shandong) for food, they come up against the garrison commander Zhang Qing, who flings stones with great accuracy.
-Zhang fells many Liangshan warriors from horseback with his stones.
-Liu Tang, seeing that mounted combat is getting nowhere, charges at Zhang on foot.
-But he is captured when Zhang knocks him down with a stone.
-He is freed after the outlaws overran Dongchang.
+When the Liangshan outlaws are attacking Dongchang Prefecture (東昌府; in present-day Liaocheng, Shandong), they face the warrior Zhang Qing, who flings stones with great accuracy.
+Zhang Qing has already defeated many of Liangshan's best fighters on horseback with his stones.
+Liu Tang steps forth and challenges Zhang Qing to fight him on foot, but gets knocked down and captured after Zhang flings a stone that hits him in the face.
+He is freed after Zhang Qing surrenders and joins the outlaws.

 Campaigns and death

-Liu Tang is appointed as one of the infantry leaders of Liangshan after the 108 Stars of Destiny came together in what is called the Grand Assembly.
-He participates in the campaigns against the Liao invaders and rebel forces in Song territory following amnesty from Emperor Huizong for Liangshan.
+Liu Tang is appointed as a commander of the Liangshan infantry after the 108 Heroes are fully assembled.
+He participates in the campaigns against the Liao invaders and rebel forces in Song territory after the outlaws receive amnesty from Emperor Huizong.

-In the battle of Hangzhou in the campaign against Fang La, Liu Tang meets his end when, eager to score merit, he charges into the city upon noticing the gate is open.
-A beam is dropped on him when he gets past the gate, crushing him to death.
-He is later awarded the posthumous title "Martial Gentleman of Loyalty" (忠武郎).
+During the final campaign against Fang La's rebel forces, Liu Tang is assigned to attack Hangzhou.
+When he sees that the city gate is open, he is eager to gain the top credit for victory so he charges in unsuspectingly.
+A beam falls on him when he passes the gate, crushing him to death instantly.
+When the campaign is over, the emperor honours him for his contributions by awarding him the posthumous title "Martial Gentleman of Loyalty" (忠武郎).